aluanhaddad/ng2-conventions-decorators/README.md

 ## _Why?_
 1. DRY
 1. Automatically creates camelCasedFunction name
-1. Ensures decorated class _actually_ provides a `transform(value)` method, at compile time
-1. When using TypeScript both we can and should take advantage of it to reduce errors
 1. Convention over configuration
 1. Always pure, no confusing `true` defaulting boolean
+1. Ensures decorated class _actually_ provides a `transform(value)` method at compile time
+1. When using TypeScript we both can and should take advantage of its semantic error checking
 1. No need for a decorator factory when a simple decorator is cleaner and more maintainable

 # **@component** (_decorator factory_)